Ninjastrike/SOC-Log-Analysis/ssh-brute-force-splunk/README.md

 ### 2. Field Extraction Approach

 The dataset used in this project is unstructured and does not contain predefined headers.
-As a result, Splunk treats each log entry as raw data (`_raw`) and does not automatically extract fields.
+As a result, Splunk treats each log entry as raw data (`_raw`) and does not automatically extract fields such as authentication status or connection details.

 To enable analysis, fields were extracted at search time using regular expressions (`rex`).